MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 1. Install a Swagger code generator on your local machine and familiarize yourself with it.
 You'll be using it to generate the API client libraries in Python.
 Popular Swagger code generation tools include [Azure AutoRest](https://github.com/Azure/autorest) (requires node.js) and [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).

-1. Download the Swagger file containing the core operationalization APIs for your version of R Server from `https://microsoft.github.io/deployr-api-docs/swagger/<version>/rserver-swagger-<version>.json`, where `<version>` is the 3-digit R Server version number.
+1. Download the Swagger file containing the core APIs for your version of R Server from `https://microsoft.github.io/deployr-api-docs/swagger/<version>/rserver-swagger-<version>.json`, where `<version>` is the 3-digit R Server version number.
 To simplify the integration, R Server provides several Swagger templates each defining the list of resources that are available in the REST API and the operations that can be called on those resources.

    For example, for R Server 9.1.0 you would download from:
    ```